GiacomoGiacomelli/mamy-cluster-analysis/README.md

 - ClusterName: Name of the cluster to which the event belongs (Cluster.X)
 - ClustSize: Number of events associated to the cluster
 - LocalDensity: Number of events in a squared area centered around the event (50nm side)
+- Field: Name of the field of view
+- ClustMaxDist